samyouaret/Air-Quality-Api/README.md

 ## Getting Started

-For a quick setup, the application can be built and run with **Docker** and `docker-compose`, building the application image. you can start by cloning this repository.
+For a quick setup, the application can be built and run with **Docker** and `docker-compose` you can start by cloning this repository.

     git clone https://github.com/samyouaret/air-Quality-Api.git

 API docs provide a good start to get up and running with the endpoints of the application [Demo docs](http://localhost:3000/api/docs).
-The Api is documented using [openApi]([https://](https://swagger.io/specification/)).
+The API is documented using [openApi]([https://](https://swagger.io/specification/)).

 ### Using docker-compose